Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

 )
 ```

+In this example, the transition from "eating" to "idle" occurs when the inverse condition of "is_hungry" is satisfied.
+The !is_hungry condition signifies the opposite state, allowing for control over state transitions based on the absence of a specified condition.

 ## Define Accepted Input (Custom Transitions)

 ::: tip Note
-Input can be thought of as a transition specific prerequisite.
+Input can be thought of as a transition-specific prerequisite.
 :::

 Input is an optional dictionary provided to the `FrayCompoundState`'s `advance()` method.
 The base `FrayStateMachineTransition` class accepts any input by default.
 Input is only relevant when attempting to manually advance the state machine along a custom transition.

-To define the input that a transition accepts first extend `FrayStateMachineTransition` and override `_accepts_impl()` to return true when the desired input is supplied.
-Below is a transition which can only occur when a `is_jumping` input is supplied to the system.
+To define the input that a transition accepts, first, extend `FrayStateMachineTransition` and override `_accepts_impl()` to return true when the desired input is supplied.
+Below is a transition that can only occur when an `is_jumping` input is supplied to the system.

 ```gdscript
 class_name CustomTransition